ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 The user can then pick a rate of duplication between 0 and 100% **for each of the three categories of simulants**.
-If the value selected is higher than the calculated maximum rate in the sim, a warning will be issued to users explaining that the selected rate is greater than the maximum available.
+If the value selected is higher than the calculated maximum rate in the sim, a warning will be issued to users explaining that the selected rate is greater than the maximum available, and the actual rate of duplication should be set to the maximum.
+More precisely, the conditional probabiity of duplication, given that a row is eligible for guardian-based duplication, should be set to 1.

-A default value of 5% will be selected for each of the three categories.
+A default duplication rate of 5% will be selected for each of the three categories of simulants; that is, each row corresponding to a simulant <24 is duplicated with probability 0.05.

 .. note::